KhayrahD/KhayrahD/README.md

 ---

-Feel free to reach out to us to collaborate!
+Feel free to reach out to collaborate with me!
 Let’s grow together in this journey of using data for good.